OrestisPt/Platform-game/README.md

 export DISPLAY=$(ip route list default | awk '{print $3}'):0
 export LIBGL_ALWAYS_INDIRECT=1
 ```
+To access the file type ``nano ~/.bashrc`` and paste the lines above at the end of the file.
+Then, save and exit.
 Then, run the following commands in programs/game directory:

 ``make run`` if you want to run the game wih a Vector based data structure (slower when platforms increase)